 Townsend Christmas Parade · An election year.
 The sign on the carriage advertises his business. · Source: Jeff Jopling / Facebook

-His official commissioner Facebook page went silent after June 2019 — nearly six years without a single post as commissioner.
+His commissioner Facebook page went silent after June 2019.
+Nearly six years without a single post — while $646 million in infrastructure moved through this district.
 The page came back to life only after Christina entered the race.
-Nearly six years of silence while over $646 million in infrastructure was moving through this district.

 Jeff Jopling Blount County Commissioner Facebook page — last substantive post June 21, 2019